Sine Lab

 Shrink Your Projects With ATtiny

 Each of these mini-projects has one thing in common, this little microcontroller: the ATtiny.
 Now, I’ve made three of them since they will be given as Christmas gifts, but they are all a little different in their own ways.
 Anyways, the point of this video is for you to learn about the ATtiny, but also some more advanced AVR programming topics, namely sleep mode and flash memory.
 And as an added bonus, you’ll learn how to make these projects as a whole.
+So, without further ado, let’s dive in.

 Are PIC Microcontrollers Any Good?

 If you take a look at my channel’s videos, you’ll find that nearly everytime a microcontroller comes up, it’s usually an AVR.
 And while they are what I am most comfortable with, it’s usually a good thing to learn a new platform.
 And what better microcontroller to learn other than AVR’s old rival PIC?
 And well, PICs are actually a very interesting series of microcontrollers, so I’ve made this video to teach any newcomers about the basics of PIC programming.
+Let’s dive in.

 The Ultimate Guide to Transistors (BJT Edition)

 Transistors are the components behind all modern electronics.
 Unlike resistors, capacitors and inductors, they are active components.
 This means that they ‘add’ to our circuits, considering that they have an adequate power supply.
 Now, depsite being so important, transistors can be very confusing, since you have to juggle two separate signals.
 That’s what I’ll be helping you with in this video, understanding transistors.
 There are many different types of transistors, most notably BJTs and MOSFETs.
+Just for this video, we will focus on BJTs.
+Let’s dive in.

 The Ultimate Op-Amp Comparison

-Intro This is an op-amp that I’ve made completely from scratch in order to find out what exactly goes into making a good op-amp.
+This is an op-amp that I’ve made completely from scratch in order to find out what exactly goes into making a good op-amp.
 Despite being perhaps one of the most important analog components, op-amps are oftentimes the most confusing, with all of their datasheet parameters and whatnot.
 That’s why I’ve put together this video, so you can find out what exactly you should look for when you’re deciding on an op-amp for your next project.